Stamp Duty Land Tax (SDLT) Explained banner

 2% Stamp Duty Land Tax additional surcharge has been introduced for non-UK resident buyers on the purchase of residential property in England.

-The surcharge will be in addition to the existing 3% Higher Rate SDLT mentioned above, and the existing SDLT rates referred to above.
+The surcharge will be in addition to the existing SDLT rates mentioned above as applicable, and the existing SDLT rates referred to above.
 The surcharge applies to each person who is buying the property.
 If any of you individually are non-UK resident in relation to the transaction, then all buyers are treated as non-UK resident in relation to the transaction.
 If you are married or in a civil partnership and you are buying property together then – as long as you are not separated and neither of you is acting as a trustee of a settlement – if one of you is UK resident in relation to the transaction, then you are both treated as UK resident in relation to the transaction.

 If the residence test has not been met at the point of completion, the 2% surcharge must be paid to HMRC no later than 14 days from the date of completion (and as above, we make all payments within 11 days of completion).
 If you pay the non-UK resident surcharge but then satisfy the residence conditions in the 12 months following the transaction, you may be entitled to a refund.
 You have two years from the date of completion to amend your SDLT Return to reclaim the surcharge.
 As above, we will send you your SDLT Unique Transaction Reference Number on completion, to enable you to make the claim for the tax back with your advisers at the appropriate time.